Billaferd/QuantumNexus/Rules.md

 #### Back Line

 The back line is the line of units behind the front line.
-This line of units can attack after the front line units have attacked but can't be targeted until the front line is defeated.
+This line of units can attack after the front line units have attacked but can't be targeted until all of the units on the front line are defeated.

-## Game Setup

-Each player removes their mission cards from their deck.
-They then shuffle their deck, place it near the mission cards and draw a hand of five cards.

-### Start of Turn Sequence

-At the start of each player’s turn, they must:

-1. Deactivate the cards already played.
-2. They must pick up cards to end up with five cards.
-3. They must reset their command points.
-4. They must add any extra command points given at the turn’s beginning.